sylvioneto/kubernetes_gcp/README.md

 # kubernetes_gcp

-These examples how to deploy very popular application on GKE using Cloud Build.
+These examples demonstrate how to deploy very popular applications such as Nginx and Jenkins on GKE using Cloud Build.

 ## Pre-req
 Be familiar with: